WasmEdge/WasmEdge/docs/book/en/src/write_wasm/rust/wasinn.md

 }
 ```

-And use this helper funcion to convert the input image:
+And use this helper function to convert the input image:

 ```rust
 let tensor_data = image_to_tensor(image_name.to_string(), 224, 224);